LucMioulet/lucmioulet.github.io/README.md

-# Your blog
+# About

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+Created using the fastai/fastai_template.
+Thanks to the fastai team.